© Canva NFP

 Highlights for the year

-- Meetings occurred with the Minister’s Office advocating for the release of the zoning plan for the Great Sandy Marine Park and enquiries about the review of the Moreton Bay Marine Park management plan.
+- Meetings with Minister Scanlon’s staff included discussions about the release of the zoning plan for the Great Sandy Marine Park.

 - Wildlife Queensland participated in various meetings with other conservation groups.